 Idir is my desert guide and a dear friend.
 He is from a small village called Regabi.
 He has a small organic garden and a lovely family who we try to visit a few times a year with clients.
 He is a wonderful historian and very knowledgeable about the desert.

 Houssain the Muleteer

-Houssain is one of the Berber guides I work with, he is from the mountain village of Imlil.
+Houssain is one of the Berber guides we work with, he is from the mountain village of Imlil.
 His immense knowledge, gentle nature and great cooking skills make him an asset to any team.

 Rachid the Guide